redabourial/deezer_assignement/README.md

 # Live version
-a live version can be found at [https://deezer.artisandunet.com](https://deezer.artisandunet.com).
+a live version can be found [here](https://deezer.artisandunet.com).
 # How to
 ## Setup dev environnement
 Please make sure you have docker, docker-compose and node installed.